rakus/quick_change_directory/README.md

     . ./_quick_change_dir

-As no index exist, this will create the directory `~/.qc` and create a index of all directories in your home directory.
+As no index exist, this will create the directory `~/.qc` and create a index of all directories in your home directory (excluding hidden dirs).

 ### Manual Installation